Sawmill Market, New Mexico’s first artisan food hall is getting ready to open in March.

 Sawmill Market is situated north of historic Old Town Albuquerque and anchors the re-envisioned Sawmill District, a vibrant neighborhood of loft-style housing, artist studios, and mixed-use buildings that are home to burgeoning businesses, entrepreneurial thinking, and new attractions in the local community.

 A rich part of the city’s history, the district was once a bustling epicenter for industry between the late 1800s and early 1900s, first as agricultural land and later serving as home to American Lumber Company, the largest lumber company in the Southwest.

 Encompassing more than 33,000 square feet of space, Sawmill Market is set in a former lumber warehouse that was once home to more than 800 sawmill employees.
+A space like this may benefit from an electric pallet truck to move products across the floor if it were to go back to its original purpose – though they may still be of use for transporting shipments from the Sawmill Market’s loading bays to the various retailers and restaurants.
 An industrial modern design incorporates regional design elements with a nod to the area’s roots.